CY-Data-Services/zillow_regression_project/Zillow Regression Project/README.md

 ### Author: Corey Solitaire, Ryvyn Young
 ***
 ## Description:
-Zillow Regression Project
+- Build, fit, and train a regression model to predict tax assessed home value
 ***
 ## Instructions for Replication
 Files are located in Git Repo [here](https://github.com/CY-Data-Services/zillow_regression_project) User will need env.py file with access to Codeup database acquire.py and prepare.py files need to be run in order they occur in notebook
-***
-## Goal:
-- Build, fit, and train a regression model to predict tax assessed home value
 ***
 ## Background: